Skip to content

 If any of these conditions apply, manual payroll is no longer viable.
 You have more than 5 employees.
 You have even one employee working remotely in a different state (which triggers that state's withholding, unemployment, and filing requirements).
 You have hourly workers with overtime.
 You have employees with garnishments, 401(k) contributions, or pre-tax benefit deductions.
 At that point, the complexity and compliance risk make automated software essential.

-A few scenarios where manual payroll might still work.
-A seasonal farm stand employing 3 workers for two months each year.
-A small after-school program with consistent, limited staff and no turnover.
-Beyond these narrow cases, automation is almost always the better choice, especially in industries like healthcare, construction, manufacturing, and hospitality where varied shifts, overtime, multi-state compliance, and complex pay structures make manual processing impractical.
+A few scenarios where manual payroll might still work: a seasonal farm stand employing 3 workers for two months each year, or a small after-school program with consistent, limited staff and no turnover.
+Beyond these narrow cases, automation is almost always the better choice - especially in healthcare, construction, manufacturing, and hospitality, where varied shifts, overtime, multi-state compliance, and complex pay structures make manual processing impractical.

 What should you look for in automated payroll software?